Importing a Keypair

 You can import a keypair created with a third-party tool.
 This action only imports the public key of the keypair, while you keep the private key.
 The public key is stored by 3DS OUTSCALE, and is only available in the metadata of the virtual machines (VMs) for which the keypair is used.
 However, the private key is never provided to 3DS OUTSCALE.

-You can import a keypair in one of the following types: RSA (2048 bits or preferably 4096 bits), ECDSA (256 bits), and Ed25519.
+You can import a keypair in one of the following types: RSA (2048 bits or preferably 4096 bits), Ed25519, and ECDSA (256 bits, 384 bits, or 521 bits).
 The following formats can be used: PEM, PKCS8, RFC4716, and OpenSSH.

 Only RSA keypairs can decrypt the password of a Windows VM.